appliedengdesign/cnccodes-json-schema/CONTRIBUTING.md

 [Visual Studio Code](https://code.visualstudio.com) is a preferred tool to work on this project.

+### Useful Scripts

+* `npm run test` - Runs a Mocha test against the JSON Schema
+* `npm run build-ghp` - Builds the GitHub Pages with the current working schema and README

 ### Submitting Changes

 * Push your changes to the branch in your fork of the repository.
+* Validate your changes using the script `npm run test` and look for any breaking issues.
 * Submit a pull request to the [development branch](https://github.com/appliedengdesign/cnccodes-json-schema/tree/dev) of the [cnccodes-json-schema](https://github.com/appliedengdesign/cnccodes-json-schema) respository.
 * Make sure to explicitly say not to complete pull request if you are still making changes.